dnnsharp/infobox-guide/faq.md

 {% include "./header.md" %}
 # F.A.Q

 ### Is there a trial version available?
-A:Yes.
+Yes.
 You can download the InfoBox 30 day free trial from: http://www.dnnsharp.com/dnn/modules/infobox/download .
 The trial version is identical to the full version, except for the time limitations.

 ### Can I extend my trial?
-A:No, but for outstanding situations, please email us at sales@dnnsharp.com.
+No, but for outstanding situations, please email us at sales@dnnsharp.com.

 ### Will I lose the settings I make during the trial when I buy?

-A:Absolutely not.
+Absolutely not.
 You just need to use for activation the registration key received via email after the purchase was made.

 ### I’ve hired a developer to work on my site.
 Who should buy the license?
 You should.
 It is always best for you, the site owner, to have access to your account on dnnsharp.com.
 That’s how you access downloads, license keys, and support.